geobabbler/pg_webhooks/README.md

 ## Failure Management ##

 If a webhook callback fails three consecutive times, or the value of the MAXFAILS environment variable, that callback will be disabled.
 It can only be re-enabled at the database level.
 This is by design.
-To do this, the administratotr will reset the "failcount" field to 0 and the "active" field to true.
+To do this, the administrator will reset the "failcount" field to 0 and the "active" field to true.